Looking for things to do in Nafplio Greece? Look no further.

 Many charming boutique hotels are situated in Nafplio.
 Few travel experiences could be better than watching the sunrise over the Bourtzi and the Argolic Gulf from your private balcony.

 Some of the best hotels in Nafplio are detailed below for your consideration.
-The hotels suit an array of travel budgets and tastes.
-Each hotel is situated in old town Nafplio, which provides the closest proximity to the best things to do in Nafplio.
+Nafplio hotels suit an array of travel budgets and tastes.

 Amymone and Adiandi’s

-For a unique experience in a hotel that is teeming with personality, Amymone and Adiandi is the obvious choice for your Nafplio trip.
-Each room of the hotel is unique and is decorated with a homely ‘shabby chic’ style decor, paired with the eccentric works of local artists.
+Each room of the hotel is unique and is decorated with a homely ‘shabby chic’ style decor.
+The walls are adorned with the eccentric, contemporary works of local artists.

 Anthemion Suites and Villas